Aladin147/BLKWDS_Manager/project_status.md

    - ~~Adapter pattern complexity~~ (FIXED in v0.42.0)
    - ~~MockData class in production code~~ (FIXED in v0.41.0)
    - ~~Unclear state management strategy with Riverpod~~ (RESOLVED in v0.64.0 - Standardized on ValueNotifier pattern)
+   - ✅ Inconsistent navigation service access (FIXED in v0.84.0)
+   - ✅ Standardized navigation patterns (FIXED in v0.84.0)
+   - Some screens still need to be updated to use NavigationHelper (IDENTIFIED in v0.84.0)

 5. **Error Handling Inconsistencies**
    - ✅ Multiple approaches to error handling (SnackbarService, BLKWDSSnackbar, direct ScaffoldMessenger) (FIXED in v0.72.0)